HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/conceptual-mapping.md

 # Conceptual Mapping

-This document describes the conceptual strategies used to map meteorological information into musical behaviour within the AEROSONIC Sonifier — AI Framework.
+This document describes the conceptual strategies used to map meteorological information into musical behaviour within the **AEROSONIC Sonifier — AI Framework**.
 The mappings presented here are abstract and do not reveal implementation details, algorithms, or parameter values.

 ---